x746b/pwno-mcp/README.md

 # NOTE:

-_For building the cloud mcp-pwn box see INSTALL.md-_
+_For building the cloud mcp-pwn box see INSTALL.md_

 ---
 # `pwno-mcp`